The American Way to Europe - United States Lines - 1924

 Front Cover of a 1924 Brochure from the United States Lines Entitled "The American Way to Europe.
 GGA Image ID # 11feaac14c

-Comprehensive brochure from the United States Lines developed to provide information and photographs that describe the ships and amenities geared to Americans traveling to Europe.
-Also contains brief information on sites to see in European countries along with passport information.
+A comprehensive brochure from the United States Lines was developed to provide information and photographs describing the ships and amenities geared to Americans traveling to Europe.
+It also contains brief information on sites to see in Europe.

 The United States Lines

 The United States Lines fleet, the one great American flag service to Europe, comprises six ships — your own ships.
 They are six of the finest in the world and are operated by the United States government.
 They offer the most exceptional kind of ocean travel with a variety of passages and accommodations to suit every purse.

 There are three distinct services between New York and Europe, with sailings on a definite schedule throughout the year, summer and winter, as follows: